kleros/t2cr-badges-example/README.md

 # Tokens² Curated List & Badges

 This demo demonstrates how to fetch all tokens with badges using only Metamask.
 Please run `yarn` followed by `yarn start`.
-We must serve the html as Metamask won't interact with `file://`.
+The html must be served as Metamask won't interact with `file://`.

 Also make sure you have metamask unlocked on the Kovan network.